jnlongnecker/dungeoneers/Manual/Creatures.md

 Once a `wound` has been sustained, the only way to recover it is through magic or time.
 Certain `spells`and potions are capable of restoring `wounds`, and you recover all `wounds` at the end of a `full rest`.

+When a `wound` is sustained, it has a damage type associated with it.
+This becomes relevant for the `vulnerability` and `resistance` `traits`.
+You cannot sustain a negative amount of `wounds`, the minimum is 0.

+> For example, a mace is a weapon that inflicts 1 `bludgeoning wound`, so `creatures` with the `vulnerability: bludgeoning` `trait` sustain more `wounds` from this weapon.

 ## Stress

 A `creature` accumulates `stress` over the course of a battle, and this `stress` can make them a better combatant but at a cost.
 A `creature` can handle an amount of `stress` equal to their `endurance` score.